rust-lang/edition-guide/src/rust-2018/path-clarity.md

 use crate::foo::Bar;
 ```

-In addition, all of these path forms are available outside of `use` statements
+In addition, all of these path forms are available outside of `use`
-as well, which eliminates many sources of confusion.
-Consider this code in Rust
+declarations as well, which eliminates many sources of confusion.
+Consider this
-2015:
+code in Rust 2015:

 ```rust,ignore
 // Rust 2015